doitintl/iris3/README.md

 * Set up the configuration
   * Copy `config.yaml.original` to `config.yaml`.
   * Optionally configure by editing the configuration files ([See more documentation below](#configuration).)
-* If you choose a project with `dev`, `qa`, `playground`, or `test` in its ID, note that there is a circuit-breaker will block scheduled labeling under these conditions.
-This is meant to protect from accidentally flooding thousands of projects  with test-labels.
+* If you are running in "test mode", and scheduled-labeling finds more than 3 projects to label, then  a circuit-breaker will block scheduled labeling, in order to protect from accidentally flooding thousands of projects  with test-labels.
-  * The conditions:
+  * "Test mode" means that at least one of these is true:
-    * More than 3 projects are to be labeled.
+    * The project ID has in it `dev`, `qa`, `playground`, or `test` (or whatever is configured under `test_or_dev_project_markers`)
-    * Iris is running in the cloud in App Engine (rather than in your dev machine)
+    * or Iris is using `config-dev.yaml` or `config-test.yaml`
-    * if you use `config-dev.yaml` or `config-test.yaml`
+    * or Iris is running in your local machine (not App Engine)
-  * To disable the circuit-breaking, edit `test_or_dev_project_markers` in the configuration file.
+  * If you want to disable the circuit-breaking which is happening because your project has one of those strings, edit `test_or_dev_project_markers` in the configuration file.
 * Now, run `./deploy.sh <PROJECT_ID> `.
    * The above is the default.
    * There are also command-line options.